New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-- Patients should be encouraged to read their medication guide and/or package insert every time they get a new prescription.
+- Patients should be encouraged to read their medication guide or package insert every time they get a new prescription.

-- Risks of overdose and/or death if dose not taken exactly as prescribed or someone else takes the medication.
+- Risks of overdose or death if the dose is not taken exactly as prescribed or if someone else takes the medication.

 - Pain medications may impair breathing.